tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/tips/texteditors.md

 - **Extensions**

-*VS Code* offers a vast extension marketplace with a wide range of plugins and extensions for various programming languages, frameworks, and tools. *Sublime Text* also offers a range of extensions and packages, but the number of available extensions is smaller compared to VS Code.
+*VS Code* offers a vast extension marketplace with a wide range of plugins and extensions for various programming languages, frameworks, and tools. *Sublime Text* also offers a range of extensions and packages, although the number of available extensions is smaller compared to VS Code.

 - **Performance and speed**

 *Sublime Text* is renowned for its exceptional performance and speed.
-It is one of the fastest text editors available and is known for its lightweight nature. *VS Code* is also fast and performs well, but it may have a higher resource usage compared to Sublime Text, particularly when working with large projects or using many extensions.
+It is one of the fastest text editors available and is known for its lightweight nature. *VS Code* is also fast and performs well, but it may have a higher resource usage compared to Sublime Text, especially when working with large projects or using many extensions.
 If speed, simplicity and lightweight usage are your priorities, Sublime Text may have an advantage in this regard.

 - **Support**